What is an invoice reminder?

 Tips and tricks for being more effective with debtor management

 The first is sent to customers to remind them of an upcoming invoice.
 Most of the time this is a yearly direct debit invoice.
 The purpose of this reminder is to increase the chances of collection.
 For example that there is enough money in the bank account to fulfil the collection.
+A cash collection software can make debtor management more effective and prevent invoices from passing their due date.

 The second type of invoice reminder is a couple of days before an invoice’s due date.
 In some businesses this is considered rude.
 That is why an invoice reminder before its due date isn’t used very often.
 In other cases, when there are sanctions on late payments, it can be helpful to remind a debtor of an upcoming sanction.